mbucheg/Tasks/questions-day-09.md

 ### Q1
 **What information do the CHROM, POS, REF, and ALT columns contain in a VCF file?**
 * CHROM: Which chromosome are we on?
 It is identified via the reference genome.
+  Chromosome 5
 * POS: Which position contains a variant?
+  Position chr5.106700
 * REF: What is the nucleotide in the reference genome?
 A ‘.’ means there is no variant.
 * ALT: What is the alternate allele of our sequence at this position?